h2r/ein/doc/pickingobjects.md

 Now you need to create a workspace background model, which we call a background map.
 Send the gripper to the home position by running `goHome`.
 The workspace should contain a square of two feet.
 It should be as flat as possible.
+Additionally, the workspace should be a nonreflective surface that is not too shiny.
+A black felt surface is ideal, or a table covered with a tablecloth.
 The system can accomodate altitude changes but shadows and occlusion induce variance in the maps and require careful sampling for accurate results.
 (If you would like to change the home position, follow [these instructions](../movement/#changing-the-home-position).)

 The wrist should now be pointing straight down with the camera should